bump-sh/docs/src/_help/doc-beta.md

 - TOC
 {:toc}

-Use the `x-beta` property inside an Operation, a schema or a parameter object to identify it as beta.
+Use the `x-beta` property inside an operation, a schema or a parameter object to identify it as beta.
 The `x-beta` property is a boolean.

-Adding or removing this property is a strucutal change.
+Adding or removing this property is a structural change.
 A change on a beta component, can't be breaking.

 ## Example usage

-Here under is an example of a beta Operation, a beta request body and a beta Schema attribute.
+Here under is an example of a beta operation, a beta request body and a beta schema attribute.

 ```yaml
   "paths": {